 - Set JVM options

 - Load a JVM

-- Load any Java classes
+- · Load Java classes

-- Invoke methods on Java classes
+- Invoke methods on loaded Java classes

-The silk.performer package provides the SilkPerformer class, which enables the Java implementation to communicate with the runtime system.
-It implements a set of testing methods that are also available in BDL.
+The silk.performer package provides the SilkPerformer class, which enables the Java side to communicate with the Silk Performer's runtime system.
+It exposes a set of testing methods that are also available in BDL.